Splunk® Enterprise

 $SPLUNK_HOME\bin\splunk.exe cmd btool server list sslConfig

-4. From the same output that you used in the first two steps, make a note of the file path for the following parameters:
+4. From whichever command was appropriate for your use case, make a note of the file path for the following parameters:

 • serverCert